rails/rails/guides/source/generators.md

 We can see that now an initializer named core_extensions was created at `config/initializers/core_extensions.rb` with the contents of our template.
 That means that `copy_file` copied a file in our source root to the destination path we gave.
 The method `file_name` is automatically created when we inherit from `Rails::Generators::NamedBase`.

-The methods that are available for generators are covered in the "final section":#generator-methods of this guide.
+The methods that are available for generators are covered in the [final section](#generator-methods) of this guide.

 Generators Lookup
 -----------------